lowfatcomputing/amforth/doc/source/recipes/1wire.rst

 1-Wire Tools
 ------------

-The first useful tool is the lowlevel ``owreset``.
+The first useful tool is the lowlevel :command:`owreset`.
 It checks whether at least one 1wire device is present and working or not.
-Another useful tools are in the file :file:`1wire.frt`.
+Other useful tools are in the file :file:`1wire.frt`.
 They perform a ROM search to print all ROM id's of the connected devices.